microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-files.md

 - `"query": "contoso filetype:docx OR filetype:doc"` scopes the query to Word documents.
 - `"query": "test path:\"https://contoso.sharepoint.com/sites/Team Site/Documents/Project\""` scopes the query to a particular folder within a site.
 - `"query": "contoso AND isDocument=true"` scopes the query to only return documents.
-Any container (folder, document library) will not be returned.
+Any container (folder, document library) isn't returned.
 - `"query": "contoso contentclass:STS_List_Events"` scopes the query to Calendar events stored in SharePoint.
-- `"query": "contoso (LastModifiedTime > 2021-02-01 AND Created > 2021-02-01)"` scopes the query to filter SharePoint and OneDrive items by date
+- `"query": "contoso (LastModifiedTime > 2021-02-01 AND Created > 2021-02-01)"` scopes the query to filter SharePoint and OneDrive items by date.

 In order to be valid, properties restriction should specify a valid, queryable managed property name in the condition.